MuhammadRomanKhan717/portfolio/README.md

 <h1 align="center">How to Publish a React App</h1>

-This guide provides step-by-step instructions on how to deploy a React app to a live server using popular platforms.
+This guide provides step-by-step instructions on deploying a React app to a live server using popular platforms.

 ---
 ## steps to create the repo